-Welcome to the RSU 1 Gifted and Talented web page.
-This page describes our services in grades K through 12, outlines the procedures for identification, and provides resources and information for students, parents, teachers and families.
+Welcome to the RSU 1 Gateway (Gifted and Talented Education) department.
+Following is a description of our services in grades K through 12, an outline of the procedures for identification, and some resources and information for students, parents, teachers and families.

-The Gifted and Talented teaching staff for RSU1 is comprised of Elise Copeland, Judi Mansfield and Lawrence Kovacs.
-Each of us works in a number of different schools within the district, but our home base is at Fisher Mitchell School.
+The Gifted and Talented teaching staff for RSU 1 is comprised of Elise Copeland, Judi Mansfield and Lawrence Kovacs.
+Each of us works in a number of different schools within the district, but our home base is at Bath Middle School.

 The shape and scope of Gifted and Talented services in our district vary depending on factors such as grade level, group size and area of study.
+We work with students in grades three through eight.
 Some students receive differentiated instruction from their teacher within the classroom, others meet with a Gifted and Talented teacher in their regular classroom, and others are pulled out of their regular classroom to participate in accelerated or compacted lessons.
 These opportunities for expanding and deepening the curriculum cover the core academic areas (language arts, humanities, science and math) and the arts (music and visual arts).

 in order to identify a student one piece of subjective evidence (parent/teacher referral) is needed along with two pieces of objective evidence (norm-referenced or criterion-referenced assessments).

-Beginning in Kindergarten, teachers and parents are encouraged to fill out a Gifted and Talented Referral Form
+Beginning in second grade, teachers and parents are encouraged to fill out a Gifted and Talented Referral Form

 if they suspect a child may be gifted.
 According to the Maine Department of Education Gifted and Talented website